kenneth-lee-ch/tweet_support_phrase_prediction/README.md

 - Hochreiter, S. and Schmidhuber, J. Long short-term memory.
 Neural computation, 9(8):1735–1780, 1997.

--Srivastava, N., Hinton, G., Krizhevsky, A., Sutskever, I., and Salakhutdinov, R. Dropout: a simple way to prevent neural networks from overfitting.
+- Srivastava, N., Hinton, G., Krizhevsky, A., Sutskever, I., and Salakhutdinov, R. Dropout: a simple way to prevent neural networks from overfitting.
 The journal of machine learning research, 15(1):1929–1958, 2014.